Automobiles Alpine: Brazil

 The Alpine 108 was produced in Brazil from 1962 to 1966, under license by Willys-Overland do Brasil, branded "Willys Interlagos".
 It was the first Brazilian sports car.

 Bulgaria

 Bulgaria produced its own version of an Alpine, known as Bulgaralpine from 1967 to 1969.
 About 150 vehicles were produced.

 Canada

 A few examples of the Alpine GTA were imported into the Canadian province of Quebec, with the expectation that AMC/Renault would be adding the model to their Canadian lineup.
 The GTA was designed by Renault to meet North American standards, however plans to import the GTA to North America were cancelled by Chrysler shortly after their takeover of AMC.

 Mexico

 Mexico produced its own version of the Renault Alpine, known as Dinalpin, from 1965 to 1974, assembled by DINA S.A., which also manufactured other Renault models under license.
 About 600 vehicles were produced.

+Sponsorship

+In 2025, Alpine will sponsor Pramac Racing for the second time, despite now being a Yamaha satellite team in MotoGP 2025.
+Alpine has confirmed it will work with the Pramac MotoGP team for the 2025 season, becoming the Italian team's "main partner".